Skip to main content

 3. Selection Criteria

 a.
-The Grant will be awarded on the basis of:
+The grant will be awarded on the basis of:

-I. evidence of Aboriginality;
+I. evidence of housing stress, and

-IV. a personal statement demonstrating need.
+II. a personal statement demonstrating need.

 4. Value

 d.
-The Grant will be offered subject to the availability of funds.
+The grant will be offered subject to the availability of funds.

 e.
 No other amount is payable.

-6. Termination
+5. Termination

 a.
-The Grant will be terminated if the recipient:
+The grant will be terminated if the recipient:

-I. withdraws from an eligible course or fails to enrol;
+I. withdraws from an eligible course or fails to enrol,

-II. commences part-time study;
+II. commences part-time study, or

 b.
-Once the Grant has been terminated, it will not be reinstated unless due to University error.
+Once the grant has been terminated, it will not be reinstated unless due to University error.

 c.
-Where a student is found guilty of serious misconduct or the Grant is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any Grant funds paid to the Grant recipient be reimbursed.
+Where a student is found guilty of serious misconduct or the grant is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any grant funds paid to the grant recipient be reimbursed.